fireship-io/fireship.io/hugo/content/lessons/flutter-push-notifications-fcm-guide/index.md

 When the notification is received in the foreground (the app is open), we can handle it with one of Flutter's built-in widgets.

 Simple notifications can be handled in the foreground with a [SnackBar](https://flutter.dev/docs/cookbook/design/snackbars).
-The snackbar has room for a short sentences and an action, and will be auto-dismissed if the user does not engage with the alert.
+The snackbar has room for a short sentence and a single action.
+It will be auto-dismissed if the user does not engage with the alert.

 More complex notifications may benefit from a full [AlertDialog](https://api.flutter.dev/flutter/material/AlertDialog-class.html) screen.
 The `onMessage` callback is called when the app is running in the foreground.